 A therapy pet is an animal that has the right temperament.
 They are friendly, patient, confident, gentle, and at ease with strangers of all shapes and sizes.
 The should provide unconditional acceptance for whomever they meet.
 They must enjoy excessive petting.
 They must be a calm animal; that is not fidgety and moving constantly.
 They do not need to preform any special tricks, just be there for the person that they are visiting at the time.

 If you are interested in getting some training for your dog, I offer both private dog training or group classes.
-The class that I would recommend to get started would be the Canine Good Citizen class.
-This will give you some of the basic skills that are essential to becoming a therapy dog.
+We can start with a puppy offering our puppy socialization class all the way up to therapy training class.
+With an older dog, if they already have a basic understanding of obedience, than the class that I would recommend to get started would be the Canine Good Citizen class.
+This will give you some of the basic skills and manners that are essential to becoming a therapy dog.

 There are different groups out there that Talk Dog Toledo certifies Therapy animals with.
 I work with two of them.
 Alliance of Therapy Dogs at www.therapydogs.com and Therapy Pets Unlimited at www.therapypetsunlimited.org Both have different requirements to becoming a therapy dog or pet.
 Please review their information and decide which company works best for you.